-It’s too often that you hear about successful entrepreneurs creating multi-million and billion dollar companies.
+Too often you hear about successful entrepreneurs creating multi-million and billion dollar companies.
 The reason this is bad is because no one really talks about all of the companies that didn’t do well, so you’re left with a false hope that you too can create the next big company.

-According to the Small Business Administration, only 44% of new businesses last more than 4 years.
-In addition to that 60% of businesses are either losing money or are breaking even.
+According to the Small Business Administration, only 44% of new businesses last more than four years.
+In addition to that, 60% of businesses are either losing money or are breaking even.

-So lets face it, neither you nor I are going to create the next big company.
-Due to this I asked 10 successful entrepreneurs who have all created companies that are worth at least 50 million dollars, what their biggest business mistake was.
+So let’s face it: neither you nor I are going to create the next big company.
+But we can try.
+To help us in our quest, I asked ten successful entrepreneurs, who have all created companies that are worth at least fifty million dollars, what their biggest business mistake was.

-So even if you aren’t going to create the next multi-million dollar company, it doesn’t mean you can’t learn from the mistakes successful entrepreneurs have made.
+Even if you are not going to create the next multi-million dollar company, it doesn’t mean you can’t learn from the mistakes successful entrepreneurs have made.

 Here are the mistakes you need to avoid if you want to increase your odds of succeeding:

 Alex Algard is a serial entrepreneur and angel investor.
 He founded WhitePages as well as one of the most popular car websites on the web, Car Domain.
-In addition to those two companies, during his spare time Alex likes giving back to the entrepreneur community through his blog.
+In addition to running those two companies, during his spare time Alex likes giving back to the entrepreneurial community through his blog.

-Although I have made plenty of mistakes, one of them I definitely learned from more than others.
-About 1 year into running LegalZoom.com, we had the opportunity to make a software in the box solution for our service and to sell the software to large retail outlets.
+Although I have made plenty of mistakes, one of them taught me more about the success of a business than others.
+About one year into running LegalZoom.com, we had the opportunity to make a software in the box solution for our service and to sell the software to large retail outlets.
 We were scarce on resources and money, but we decided the opportunity was large enough to design and build the package.

-The lesson I learned was to keep laser focused on your core service until your core service does not provide for enough growth.
+The lesson I learned was to keep a laser focus on your core service until your core service does not provide for enough growth.
 If your core service is still growing at a good pace, keep focused on it.
-All the other partnerships, new verticals, new products, etc are meaningless if you don’t build a very solid foundation of your core first.
+All the other partnerships, new verticals, new products, etc. are meaningless if you don’t build a very solid foundation of your core first.

-You may heard of Dharmesh before as he owns a popular blog called On Startups.
-But Dharmesh isn’t just a blogger, he co-founded Pyramid Digital Solutions which was later acquired by SunGard Data Systems.
+You may have heard of Dharmesh before as he owns a popular blog called On Startups.
+But Dharmesh isn’t just a blogger.
+He co-founded Pyramid Digital Solutions, which was later acquired by SunGard Data Systems.
 In addition to Pyramid, Dharmesh is also the co-founder of the Hubspot.

 The biggest mistake I’ve made as an entrepreneur is being too dependent on a large, strategic partner.
 With my first startup, I was in an industry that was dominated by a large, powerful company.
-Early in my startup’s history, we forged a partnership with them.
+Early in our startup’s history, we forged a partnership with them.
 Over the years, it was a roller coaster ride with them.
-Sometimes we were partners and everything was good, other times they saw us as a competitor and life was hard.
+Sometimes we were partners, and everything was good.
+Other times, they saw us as a competitor, and life was hard.

-The big downside with having too much dependence on another company is that it limits your ultimate growth potential.
+The big downside to having too much dependence on another company is that it limits your ultimate growth potential.
 If you grow too fast or too big, you become a threat.
-Whenever possible, entrepreneurs should control their destiny and work in industries where it’s not mandatory to have the blessing of the 900 pound gorilla.
+Whenever possible, entrepreneurs should control their destinies and work in industries where it’s not mandatory to have the blessing of the 900-pound gorilla.

-Every day riding home from work I think about where the line should be and whether I was on the right side of it.
+Every day riding home from work, I think about where the line should be and whether I was on the right side of it.
 I think about whether someone working for me even really knows what I want.
-I can be inarticulate about our most audacious goals, because it seems unfair to even ask for what we really need to do.
-But that’s where you really need to be clear.
+I can be inarticulate about our most audacious goals because it seems unfair to even ask for what we really need to do.
+But that’s exactly where you need to be clear.

-Kamran Pourzanjani co-founded Pricegrabber and sold it to Experian for around 485 million dollars.
+Kamran Pourzanjani is the co-founder of Pricegrabber.
+He sold it to Experian for around 485 million dollars.
 Unlike most of his competitors, he only raised 1.5 million dollars to create that large company.
-In addition to co-founding Pricegrabber, he is also the co-founder of a new startup called Bestcovery.
+In addition to being the co-founder of Pricegrabber, he is also the co-founder of a new startup called Bestcovery.

 Though we all want to avoid mistakes, there is almost no way to get around them when running a business, particularly a start-up.
-One of the biggest and most common mistakes, which I have been guilty of myself is not taking fast corrective action in dealing with a bad hire.
+One of the biggest and most common mistakes entrepreneurs make, which I have been guilty of myself, is not taking fast corrective action in dealing with a bad hire.

 No matter how careful we are, how many interviews we do or how many references we check, making a bad hiring decision is almost inevitable.
-The problem however becomes much larger when we are too slow or procrastinate in correcting the situation by terminating the employment as soon as possible.
+The problem, however, becomes much larger when we are too slow in correcting the situation, i.e., terminating the employment as soon as possible.
 We keep telling ourselves that the person is new, they will kick in soon, they need more time to adjust, etc. But this more than likely is wishful thinking rather than reality.
-If the person does not fit in the organization within the first couple of weeks and is not doing the job, then it’s in the best interest of the company and that employee to cut them loose as soon as possible and focus on finding the right person.
+If the person does not fit in the organization within the first couple of weeks and is not doing the job, then it’s in the best interest of the company and that employee to cut that employee loose as soon as possible and focus on finding the right person.

-The biggest mistake I’ve made in business was to allow myself to get too far removed from our customers.
-In my last company we experienced rapid growth, going from $2 million a year in revenue to over $50 million in just two years.
-During this time we scrambled to build up infrastructure, hire quality employees, make sure we were financed correctly, manage board and investor expectations, and retain a great corporate culture.
+The biggest mistake I’ve made in business was to allow myself to get too far removed from my customers.
+In my last company, we experienced rapid growth, going from $2 million a year in revenue to over $50 million in just two years.
+During this time, we scrambled to build up infrastructure, hire quality employees, make sure we were financed correctly, manage board and investor expectations, and retain a great corporate culture.
 All of these things were important, but I allowed them to get in the way of me spending time directly with our customers.
-I surrounded myself with extremely talented people and then I convinced myself that the company was better of letting them interface with customers while I focused on CEO duties.
+I surrounded myself with extremely talented people, and then I convinced myself that the company was better off if I let them interface with customers, while I focused on CEO duties.

 My lesson learned was that while it is critical to hire talented people that you trust, that is not a valid replacement for the CEO spending significant amounts of unfiltered time with current and prospective customers.

-J.R. was the co-founder of Virtual Tourist which was acquired by Trip Advisor.
-In addition to co-founding Virtual Tourist, J.R. is working on his new startup, Lunch.com that connects you with other people who share similar interests.
+J.R. was the co-founder of Virtual Tourist, which was acquired by Trip Advisor.
+Currently, J.R. is working on his new startup Lunch.com that connects you with other people who share similar interests.

-Biggest mistake I’ve ever made was having too much trust.
-As a start-up entrepreneur, it’s easy to get impressed by someone more established or experienced, especially if they are coming at you with a large checkbook.
+The biggest mistake I’ve ever made was having too much trust.
+Being a start-up entrepreneur, it’s easy to get impressed by someone more established or experienced, especially if they are coming at you with a large checkbook.
 That’s natural and it’s fine, but don’t inherently trust them.

 I let my guard down and trusted someone who approached me to buy my company.
 I even signed a term sheet with them based on that trust, and that was my biggest mistake.
-During due diligence I learned a lot about them and their business and I wouldn’t sell them my company.
-They sued me and tied me up in a frivolous lawsuit for almost 3 years.
-It cost me hundreds of thousands of dollars in legal fees to defend and countless hours of wasted time.
-I was 100% victorious in the end, but it was a hollow victory because that was time I’ll never get back.
-Just to clarify, this buyer was not Expedia/TripAdvisor who actually ended up buying my company many years later.
+During due diligence, I learned a lot about them and their business, and I decided not to sell them my company.
+They sued me and tied me up in a frivolous lawsuit for almost three years.
+It cost me hundreds of thousands of dollars in legal fees and countless hours of wasted time.
+I was 100% victorious in the end, but it was a hollow victory because I’ll never get back the time I spent fighting that company.
+Just to clarify, this buyer was not Expedia/TripAdvisor, who actually ended up buying my company many years later.

 To make my mistake even worse, I’m a lawyer, so I should have really known better.
 My advice: be especially cautious of anyone who brings trust into the equation to pressure you into doing anything.